-Public Resources Code Section 5097.5 and Section 30244
+Public Resources Code Sections 5097.5 and 30244

-Other state requirements for paleontological resource management are included in PRC Section 5097.5 and Section 30244.
-These statutes prohibit the removal of any paleontological site or feature from public lands without permission of the jurisdictional agency, define the removal of paleontological sites or features as a misdemeanor, and require reasonable mitigation of adverse impacts to paleontological resources from developments on public (state, county, city, district) lands.
+Other state requirements for paleontological resource management are included in PRC sections 5097.5 and 30244.
+Section 5097.5 prohibits the removal of any paleontological site or feature from public lands without permission of the jurisdictional agency.
+It defines the removal of paleontological sites or features as a misdemeanor, and requires reasonable mitigation of adverse impacts to paleontological resources from developments on public (state, county, city, district) lands.
+Section 30244 requires that, where development would adversely impact archaeological or paleontological resources as identified by the State Historic Preservation Officer, reasonable mitigation measures shall be required.